ielab/DATA7901-IR-project-2022-sem1/sub-projects/4/README.md

 - Using index from Mr Tydi paper code, replicate their results of bm25, mDPR and hybrid using Pyserini
 - Redo their analysis, investigate (1) Can you result in the same findings with them?
 (2) is there more findings or insights?
 - Using mColbert in mMarco, test its effectiveness in Mr. Tydi.
 What's the difference or similarity in findings with (1) Mr TyDi mDPR (2) mMarco mColbert
-- [extension] With more recent works on multi-lingual models (papers 3 and 4), show effectiveness and findings on Mr Tydi Dataset.
+- [extension] With more recent works on multi-lingual DRs (papers 3 and 4), show effectiveness and findings on Mr. TyDi Dataset.